-Ringo Starr announced tour dates for his All Starr Band Monday.
+Ringo Starr announced summer tour dates for his All Starr Band Monday.
 According to the drummer’s website, the tour begins at Syracuse’s Lakeview Amphitheater June 3.

 Ticket sales have yet to be announced.

 Starr’s Band, in its 12th and longest running incarnation, features Todd Rundgren, Gregg Rolie, Steve Lukather, Richard Page, Warren Ham and Gregg Bissonette.
 Starr recently told The Boston Globe, “I love this band — we have a lot of fun together onstage and offstage, so here we come again.”
 Previous tours have produced setlists comprised of songs from each of the members’ primary bands.

 The tour makes several New York stops following the Syracuse kick-off, including Seneca Allegany Resort & Casino in Salamanca and the Capitol Theatre in Port Chester.
 The tour wraps up at The Greek Theatre in Los Angeles on July 2.

 Starr, already a Rock and Roll Hall of Fame inductee as a Beatle, was inducted again last year as the final member of the Beatles to enter as a solo artist.
 Paul McCartney inducted his friend in a heartfelt speech.